grafana/loki/docs/sources/fundamentals/architecture/_index.md

    access.
 2. Individual components cannot be scaled independently

-Another option is to run in hybrid mode, where Loki is composed of multiple `read` and `write` nodes.
+Another option is to run in simple scalable mode, where Loki is composed of multiple `read` and `write` nodes.
 By using this mode, one can scale the read path separately from the write path and vice-versa, but without the overhead of managing all the different components separately.